-This behavior clearly has nothing to do with the particular values chosen for n and $\pi_0$ .
+This behavior clearly has nothing to do with the particular values chosen for n and π_0 .
 The code will always produce a finite set of possible P-values.
 This behavior also clearly has nothing to do with the binomial distribution.
 Any discrete distribution will do the same.

 Strictly speaking, a hypothesis test like this should not be called "exact" but rather only "conservative-exact".
-An "exact" test should have the property that the P-value is uniformly distributed on (0,1) when the null hypothesis is correct, that is, we have where P is the random variable that is the P-value.
+An "exact" test should have the property that the P-value is uniformly distributed on (0, 1) when the null hypothesis is correct, that is, we have where P is the random variable that is the P-value.
 Exact tests whose test statistics are continuous random variables (t tests, F tests) have this property.
 Tests whose test statistics are discrete random variables cannot have this property, as we saw above.
 They only have the property

-$$\Pr{\theta_0}(P \le \alpha) = \alpha, \qquad 0 < \alpha < 1,$$
+$$\Pr{\theta{\alpha}}(P \le \alpha) = \alpha, \qquad 0 < \alpha < 1,$$

-$$\Pr{\theta_0}(P \le \alpha) \le \alpha, \quad 0 < \alpha < 1.$$
+$$\Pr{\theta{\alpha}}(P \le \alpha) \le \alpha, \qquad 0 < \alpha < 1.$$

-The difference between these properties means that a so-called "exact" (but better called "conservative-exact") hypothesis test with a discretely distributed test statistic is not really analogous to an exact test with a continuously distributed test statistic.
+The difference between these properties means that a so-called "exact" (but better called "conservativeexact") hypothesis test with a discretely distributed test statistic is not really analogous to an exact test with a continuously distributed test statistic.
 The language we use to talk about them may mislead us into thinking they are analogous, but they aren't.

-If you do the test in the example and observe x=3 and report the P-value P=0.1071 with no indication that the next possible lower P-value is 0.0355, then that is highly misleading.
+If you do the test in the example and observe x = 3 and report the P-value P = 0.1071 with no indication that the next possible lower P-value is 0.0355, then that is highly misleading.
 Yes, the reported P-value is far above 0.05 (if that is the standard for significance you are using), but it is as close to 0.05 as it could be without being below 0.05.
-And that is something that merely reporting P=0.1071 does not even hint at.
+And that is something that merely reporting P = 0.1071 does not even hint at.

-2 Randomized Hypothesis Tests
+3 Randomized Hypothesis Tests

-The standard theory of hypothesis testing taught in all PhD-level theory classes (Lehmann and Romano, 2005, Chapters 3 and 4) fixes up this defect of hypothesis tests for discrete data by allowing randomized tests.
-The test does not deterministically map data values to accept or reject (the null hypothesis) decisions.
-Rather for each data value x it rejects the null with probability $\phi(x)$ and accepts with probability $1 - \phi(x)$ , and $\phi$ is chosen so that and thus the test rejects the null with probability $\alpha$ for all $\alpha$ just like hypothesis tests with continuous test statistics.
+The standard theory of hypothesis testing taught in all PhD-level theory classes (this can be found in Chapters 3 and 4 of the textbook Testing Statistical Hypotheses by Lehmann and Romano) fixes up this defect of hypothesis tests for discrete data by allowing randomized tests.
+The test does not deterministically map data values to decisions (accept or reject the null hypothesis).
+Rather for each data value x it rejects the null with probability $\phi(x)$ and accepts with probability $1 - \phi(x)$, and φ is chosen so that and thus the test rejects the null with probability α for all α just like hypothesis tests with continuous test statistics.

-$$\Pr{\theta_0}(\text{reject}) = E{\theta_0}\{\phi(x)\} = \alpha, \qquad 0 < \alpha < 1. \tag{1}$$ form
+$$\Pr{\theta_0}(\text{reject}) = E{\theta_0}\{\phi(x)\} = \alpha, \qquad 0 < \alpha < 1. \tag{1}$$

-Then there is a lot of elaborate theory surrounding the Neyman-Pearson lemma that shows that it is possible to choose $\phi$ so that the test is uniformly most powerful (UMP), that is, the graph of the power function of the UMP test lies on or above the graph of the power function of any other test with the same level.
+Then there is a lot of elaborate theory surrounding the Neyman-Pearson lemma that shows that it is possible to choose φ so that the test is uniformly most powerful (UMP), that is, the graph of the power function of the UMP test lies on or above the graph of the power function of any other test with the same level.
 In short, the UMP (randomized) test is provably better than any other test!

-The $\phi$ function for the UMP lower-tailed test at level $\alpha$ has the obvious where $x^$ is the largest x value such that and
+The φ function for the UMP lower-tailed test at level α has the obvious form where x^ is the largest x value such that and